peatk/Group1-Project-2/README.md

 ### Installation

 Our data analysis uses flask and thus requires all dependencies related to that.
-Through your terminal run ```python base.py``` and launch in your browser to display routes.
-To see the home page, add ```/index``` in your browser.
+Clone the repository, and navigate in your terminal to main.
+Through your terminal run ```python base.py``` and launch in your browser to display available API routes.
+To navigate to our home page, add ```/index``` in your browser url.

+    1. Begin by ensuring all dependencies related to Flask are installed as our data analysis relies on this framework.
+    2. Clone the repository containing the necessary files.
+    3. Using your terminal, navigate to the main directory of the cloned repository.
+    4. Execute the command python base.py in your terminal to initiate the Flask application.
+    5. Launch your preferred web browser and enter the appropriate URL to display the available API routes.
+    6. To access our home page, append /index to the browser's URL and navigate accordingly.
+    7. Happy browsing!!

 ### Credit

 Code written by group members Seren Frazin, Pete Kline, Hok Yin Cheung, and Pallavi Deshmukh.
 Template for website pages is [GymFit](https://demo.themefisher.com/gymfit/).

+An overview of the project and its purpose - done

+Documentation of the database used and why (e.g. benefits of SQL or NoSQL for this project)

+ETL workflow with diagrams or ERD

+At least one paragraph summarizing efforts for ethical considerations made in the project

+References for the data source(s)

+References for any code used that is not your own